 Do you obsess over marketing and building community?

-Because sure, that spark might be “little,” but it’s that spark that is ultimately going to push you and your blog forward.
+Because sure, that spark might be “little,” but it’s that spark that will push you and your blog forward.

-Now, if you’re finding that your blog spark comes less from a place of business, and more from a place of creating for creativity sake, I would experiment with following your intuition and stop thinking of your blog as a business.
+Now, if you’re finding that your blog spark comes less from a place of business, and more from a place of creating for creativity sake, I would experiment with following your intuition and stop blogging as a business.

-There are three primary reasons for why I think you might want to stop thinking of your blog as a business:
+There are three primary reasons for why I think you might want to stop blogging as a business:

 1) It takes off the pressure

-When I stopped thinking of my blog as a business, I stopped putting the pressure on myself to follow a set in stone schedule.
-I no longer tell myself I need to be posting on Instagram x amount of times, I make Pinterest graphics for my blog posts when I have some spare time, and I really only primarily check in with one FB group.
+When I stopped blogging as a business, I stopped putting the pressure on myself to follow a set in stone schedule.
+I no longer tell myself I need to be posting on Instagram x amount of times.
+I make Pinterest graphics for my blog posts when I have some spare time.
+And I really only primarily check in with one FB group.

 2) It feels more creative and inspiring